Apple Records discography: 2009 remasters

 Also available as a USB flash drive.
 Issued 07.12.09.

 2010 remasters

 With the 1990s reissues out of print, many of the original Apple albums were re-released for a second time in new remastered versions in October 2010.
 These remasters were also made available on iTunes, just a few weeks before the Beatles back catalogue was finally released for download.
 Several of the iTunes versions included exclusive tracks not available on the standard CD issue, although these tracks were included on a bonus double CD as part of the Apple Box Set, which collected all of the remastered albums in one package.
-All of the 2010 remasters had been previously issued in the 1990s reissue programme apart from a 21-track compilation entitled Come and Get It: The Best of Apple Records which included a number of single-only tracks which now received their first official release on compact disc.
+All of the 2010 remasters had been previously issued in the 1990s reissue programme apart from a 21-track compilation titled Come and Get It: The Best of Apple Records, which included a number of single-only tracks that now received their first official release on compact disc.